cosmos/sdk-tutorials/ida-customizations/README.md

         description: |
           Ready for an IBC deep dive?
 In this chapter, you will further deepen your knowledge of IBC by looking into:
         links:
-          - title: Custom IBC application module introduction
+          - title: IBC app developer introduction
             path: /hands-on-exercise/5-ibc-adv/3-ibc-app-intro.html
           - title: Make a module IBC-enabled
             path: /hands-on-exercise/5-ibc-adv/4-ibc-app-steps.html